charliecalvert/CloudNotes/Prog270/Prog270-Week02.md

 ## Overview

-Margie has now fixed Week02 Prog270 Fall 2018 overview.
+Margie has now deployed Week02 Prog270 Fall 2018 overview.
 We have three main tasks:

 * Learn more about Linux
 * Learn more about Git